smazzone/microservices-demo-multiarch/README.md

 <!-- ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg) -->

-**Swagstore is a cloned version of Online Boutique** is a cloud-first microservices demo application.
+**Swagstore is a cloned version of Online Boutique** which in turn is a cloud-first microservices demo application.
 The app consists of an 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.